 Some employers offer vision care insurance as an option or via a Flexible Spending Account (FSA).
-If your employer doesn’t, then you may want to consider purchasing private eye care insurance.
+If your employer doesn’t, then you may want to consider purchasing private eye or vision care insurance.
 Here’s how to do that.

 Before you start comparing plans on the market, though, make sure you take a careful assessment of your eye care needs and those of your family.
 Consider the following:

 - Do you already wear corrective lenses?

 - How often can you intend to have an eye exam?